albertodemichelis/squirrel/doc/source/reference/api/calls.rst

 .. _sq_call:

-.. c:function:: SQRESULT sq_call(HSQUIRRELVM v, SQInteger params, SQBool retval, SQBool raiseerror)
+.. c:function:: SQRESULT sq_call(HSQUIRRELVM v, SQInteger params, SQBool retval, SQBool invoke_err_handler)

     :param HSQUIRRELVM v: the target VM
     :param SQInteger params: number of parameters of the function
     :param SQBool retval: if true the function will push the return value in the stack
-    :param SQBool raiseerror: if true, if a runtime error occurs during the execution of the call, the vm will invoke the error handler.
+    :param SQBool invoke_err_handler: if true, if a runtime error occurs during the execution of the call, the vm will invoke the error handler.
     :returns: a SQRESULT

 calls a closure or a native closure.
 The function pops all the parameters and leave the closure in the stack; if retval is true the return value of the closure is pushed.
 If the execution of the function is suspended through sq_suspendvm(), the closure and the arguments will not be automatically popped from the stack.